yassine-rd/fish-detector/README.md

 ## 🎯 Project Aim

-In this work, we propose to create a custom YOLOv4 object detector to track and count the two first classes.
+In collaboration with [Maison Haegel](https://maison-haegel.fr/), this project focuses on building a computer vision system to count and track two distinct fish species within an aquarium.

 1. Paracheirodon innesi, alias `neon_bleu`
 2. Paracheirodon axelrodi, alias `cardinalis`